-In the latest chapter of Facebook’s ongoing war against ad-blockers, developers have reported that the social media king has been actively injecting extra lines of code to help thwart ad blockers’ attempts to hide any sponsored posts.
+In the latest chapter of Facebook’s war against ad blockers, developers have reported that the social media king has been actively injecting extra lines of code to help thwart ad blockers’ attempts to hide any sponsored posts.

 Under current FTC rules, Facebook (as well as every other social media platform) is forced to label each and every sponsored post.
 Unfortunately, Facebook’s working overtime to block the ad blockers, and so by altering their code, the social media giant can bypass any detection software and serve users ads—regardless of whether they want to see them or not.